Toward Computing Bounds for Ramsey Numbers Using Quantum Annealing: Ramsey Theory

 \section{Ramsey Theory}

 First it should be noted that QUBO solvers, quantum or classical, cannot guarantee optimal solutions in reasonable timeframes for sufficiently large problems.
-Approaching Ramsey problems of interest currently through the lens of constructing a coloring are sufficiently large, else they would not be of interest.
+Approaching Ramsey problems of interest currently, through the lens of constructing a coloring, are sufficiently large, else they would not be of interest.
 Because of this, it must be said that any attempt of this style would have little chance of finding an exact Ramsey number.
-The primary use of this framework is to improve lower bounds by constructing colorings which avoid their relevant substructures.
-In addition one can gain empirical evidence that a Ramsey number has been found when no more colorings forbidding certain subgraphs can be made.
+The primary use of this framework is to improve lower bounds by constructing colorings which avoid certain monochromatic subgraphs.
+In addition one can gain empirical evidence that a Ramsey number has been found when every coloring attempted produces certain monochromatic subgraphs.
 The most straightforward way to write a binary optimization which searches for a coloring of $K_m$ which contains no monochromatic $K_n$, i.e. trying to show $R(n)>m$, is This is completely analogous to what we did for the monochromatic triangle.
+The higher order polynomial formulation described here is taking the sum across every $K_n$ in $K_m$ of the product of the edges in the given $K_n$ plus the product of '$1-$ edges' in that same $K_n$.
+Thus in net the equation outputs the number of monochromatic, i.e. all $0$'s or all $1$'s, $K_n$ subgraphs in $K_m$.
+Importantly the equation can only output its minimum value $0$ if there are no monochromatic $K_n$ subgraphs in $K_m$.
 A novel part of our approach will be how we do the order reduction.
-Rather than use the standard method which is listed in the background, we will use observation (1) from the previous subsection.
+Rather than use the standard method which is listed in the Introduction (section \ref{introduction}), we will use observation (1) from subsection \ref{MCTsection}.
 The method will be explained using $R(4)$, which ends up with degree $6$ terms. $R(n)$ for $n>4$ can be done similarly with only slight modifications.